leenasmushrooms/web/src/pages/index.md

 type: 1
 language: en
 mainpitch:
-  title: You Can Grow Mushrooms hello
+  title: You Can Grow Mushrooms
   description: Contrary to popular belief, mushroom cultivation is rather
     effortless; Mushroom farming only takes up a smaller area, it’s highly profitable and if done in the right way, needs minimal maintenance for